+We're sorry to hear Felicia's is closing on August 28th.
 This week, 14850 Dining revisits a familiar brunch player on the scene, at Felicia's Atomic Lounge.
-This West End bar has always had food available, including their great flatbreads and Friday night "drunken" hot dogs and not dogs, and on April 18th, they expand their Sunday brunch to include Saturdays, too.
+This West End bar has always had food available, including their great flatbreads and Friday night "drunken" hot dogs and not dogs, and they've been serving brunch for a couple of years.

 Start off with a cupcake of the day.
 When we first tried brunch, we had a choice of lemon cupcake with a vegan frosting, or Guinness cupcake with Irish creme frosting.
 (It happened to be on St. Patrick's Day.)
 The cupcake selection and creativity level have grown, with frequent vegan and gluten-free choices, and the caramel-glazed sticky buns are a nice treat, as well.